-The MA in Communication Program is administered by the Department of Communication, located in Landrum Academic Center 134.
-For additional information, visit www.nku.edu/~communicate/ma/ or call Dr. Cady Short-Thompson, MA in Communication director, located in Applied Science Technology 372, at (859) 572-6614.
+The MA in Communication Program is administered by the Department of Communication, located in Applied Science & Technology 368.
+For additional information, visit .macom.nku.edu or call Dr. Jimmie Manning, MA in Communication director, located in Applied Science Technology 368, at (859) 572-1329.
 Conversations and campus tours can be arranged with the graduate program director or graduate assistant.
-E-mail inquiries may be sent to shortthomp@nku.edu.
+E-mail inquiries may be sent to macomm@nku.edu or manningj1@nku.edu.
 Once admitted to the program, graduate students must be advised by the Graduate Program Director and register for classes.